MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Manage_DLP_Policies.md

     - Select the **Notify users in Office 365 service with a policy tip** checkbox.
 In the **Policy tips** section, select the **Customize the policy tip text** check box.
 Holly wants you to customize the Policy Tip message. <br/>

     Enter the following text in this field: **ATTENTION!
 You have entered sensitive information (an IP address) in this message.
 You will not be prevented from sending this message, but please review whether the recipients are authorized to see this sensitive data.**

+    - Select the **Show the policy tip as a dialog for the end user before send (available for Exchange workload only)** checkbox.

     - In the **Incident reports** section, verify the **Send an alert to admins when a rule match occurs** toggle switch is set to **On** (if necessary, set it to **On**)